-Services that are covered for you What you must pay when you get these services Opioid treatment program services (continued) Contact Member Services for U.S. Food and Drug Administration (FDA)-approved opioid more information. agonist and antagonist medication-assisted treatment (MAT) medications.
-In-Network Dispensing and administration of MAT medications (if \$20 copay for Medicare-covered applicable) Opioid treatment program Substance use counseling services.
-Individual and group therapy Out-of-Network Toxicology testing 45% of the Medicare-allowed Intake activities amount.
-Periodic assessments See also the "Telehealth" section of this Benefits Chart.

-Outpatient diagnostic tests and therapeutic services and supplies

-- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
-Coverage begins with the first pint of blood that you need - Other outpatient diagnostic tests including Advanced Imaging Services (e.g., Magnetic Resonance Imaging [MRI], Magnetic Resonance Angiography [MRA], Positron Emission Tomography [PET], Computed Tomography [CT] scans and Nuclear Medicine Testing)
+Services that are covered for you What you must pay when you get these services Opioid treatment program services (continued) U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) Contact Member Services for more information. medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy In-Network \$20 copay for Medicare-covered Opioid treatment program services.
+Toxicology testing Intake activities Periodic assessments Out-of-Network 45% of the Medicare-allowed amount.
+See also the "Telehealth" section of this Benefits Chart.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: Prior authorization may be required for services, • X-rays in-network only.
+Contact Radiation (radium and isotope) therapy including technician materials and supplies Member Services for more information.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests In-Network \$15 copay when X-rays are performed in a physician's Blood - including storage and administration.
+Coverage begins with the first pint of blood that you need Other outpatient diagnostic tests including Advanced Imaging Services (e.g., Magnetic Resonance Imaging [MRI], Magnetic Resonance Angiography [MRA], Positron Emission Tomography [PET], Computed Tomography [CT] scans and